codemagic-ci-cd/codemagic-build-speeds-benchmarks/README.md

 Codemagic offers the powerful Mac machines including M2, Mac Studio M2 Max, M2 Ultra machines, M4 and M4 Pro for developers to build and test their apps faster.
 This document contains tests run on popular open-source native iOS projects to give you an idea about the fast speed in a real-world scenario and the comparison with M2, Mac Studio M2 Max, M4 and M4 Pro machines.

-> Benchmark builds last updated: October 8th, 2024
+> Benchmark builds last updated: February 12th, 2025

 ## [Xcode Benchmark](https://github.com/codemagic-ci-cd/codemagic-benchmarks-projects-xcodeBenchmark/tree/master)